 Explore cultural attractions in and around Niamey.

-Expect basic bed and breakfast or shared room, street food, local shared taxis, and rudimentary site entrance fees.
+Expect basic bed and the morning meal or shared room, street food, local shared taxis, and basic site entrance fees.

-A medium-range hotel, restaurant meals (local/international mix), private taxis, and guided tours.
+A mid-range hotel, meals at restaurants (local/international mix), private taxis, and guided tours.

 High-end hotels, fine dining, private car with driver, and specialized experiences.

-A small tip of 5-10% is common for good service.
+A small tip of 5-TEN percent is common for good service.

 Round up fares or offer a small gratuity for good service.